EtienneAb3d/cAImanPG/README.md

 - Disable startup programs that are not needed immediately.
 - Increase virtual memory, if possible.
 - Consider upgrading hardware components like RAM or switching to an SSD.
-Question from Support Agent to Expert Agent: {
-  "question": "What could be causing poor audio quality on a computer?"
+Question from Support Agent to Expert Agent: What could be causing poor audio quality on a computer?
-}
 For this problem: Audio not working
 Follow these instructions:
 - Ensure the speakers or headphones are connected properly.